Build A Genuine Partnership To Truly Benefit From Your Suppliers

 Since 2015, WatServ has provided Microsoft Dynamics AX ERP hosting and managed services for Bartell Drugs.
 Serving the Pacific North-West and dating back to 1890, Bartell Drugs is the oldest family-owned drugstore brand in the United States.

 We recently published an interesting case study focused on our experience working with Bartell Drugs.
-You can read the entire case study here, but I’d like to use this opportunity to draw out a few observations on this client relationship.
+You can read the entire case study here, but I’d like to use this opportunity to draw out a few observations on this business partnership.

 I love hearing testimonials like this from our clients, but not just because it’s nice to hear a client saying how great your team is working.
 Take a look at the words Kari has chosen and think for a moment what that means.